biplab1/ideas-paging3-implementation/README.md

 Again it works out of box and

 ### Cons
+Repository classes are used in UI and domain layer, so we need a lot of refactoring at each layer to handle the paging.

 ## Idea 3
 Refactor code to support Kotlin Multiplatform for all platforms.